When does PMI stop on FHA, USDA, and Conventional Loans?

 FHA PMI often continues for the life of the loan, but depends!

-FHA has an annual fee which the percentage varies depending on the LTV and the loan term.
+FHA has an annual fee but the percentage varies depending on the LTV and the loan term.
 The monthly amount of PMI is recalculated each year based on the new balance of the mortgage and the PMI percentage.

 The length of time that FHA PMI stays on the loan varies depending on the loan term and LTV as shown below:

-- Loans at 90% LTV or more will pay the annual PMI for the complete term
+- Loans at 90% LTV or more will pay the annual PMI for the complete term – On a purchase, this means 10% or more down payment

-- Loans at less than 90% LTV will pay the annual PMI for 11 years
+- Loans at less than 90% LTV will pay the annual PMI for 11 years – Purchases less than 10% down payment

 Loan terms greater than 15 years < $625,500: effective 1/26/15